School Readiness Grant Initiative Act

 What is the School Readiness Grant Initiative Act?

-The School Readiness Initiative Act establishes the Utah School Readiness Board (the Board) and the following grants: 1)
+The School Readiness Initiative Act establishes the following grants:

 1. Becoming Quality grants to support preschool programs seeking to improve quality;

-2. Expanded Student Access grants to fund seats for economically disadvantaged and English learner students in high quality preschool programs; and
+2. Expanded Student Access grants to fund seats in high quality preschool programs for students who are:

 Becoming High-Quality Grant: This grant program aims to increase high-quality early education capacity in the state and collect student outcome data.
 Programs who are not meeting all of the elements of high-quality (defined in Utah Code §35-15-202) should apply for this grant.

-Expanded Student Access Grant: Programs who meet all of the elements of high-quality (defined in Utah Code §35-15-202) and have an overall average score of a 3.67 and a 4 in interactions and a 4 in language and literacy on the Early childhood Environmental Rating Scale ( ECERS-3) should apply for this grant.
+Expanded Student Access Grant: Programs who meet all of the elements of high-quality (defined in Utah Code §35-15-202) and have an overall average score on the Early Childhood Environmental Rating Scale (ECERS-3) of a 3.67, a 4 in interactions and a 4 in language and literacy should apply for this grant.
 If your program does not have a recent ECERS-3 observation, please reach out to schoolreadiness@utah.gov.

 School Readiness Initiative Grant Descriptions and Infographic: Use this School Readiness Infographic link to learn more about the grants and to identify which grant is the best fit for your program.